FIWARE/tutorials.Accessing-Context/README.md

 Buying an item will involve decrementing the number of items left on a shelf.
 The example consists of two linked requests.
 The reading of the **InventoryItem** entity data can be done using the `apiInstance.retrieveEntity()` method as shown previously.
-The data is then ammended  in memory before being sent to the Orion Context Broker using the `apiInstance.updateExistingEntityAttributes()` method.
+The data is then amended  in memory before being sent to the Orion Context Broker using the `apiInstance.updateExistingEntityAttributes()` method.
 This is effectively just a wrapper around an HTTP PATCH request to `http://localhost:1026/v2/entities/<inventory-id>?type=InventoryItem`, with a body containing the elements to be updated.
 There is no error handling on this function, it has been left to a function on the router.